rm-hull/wiringPi/README.md

 Testing
 -------
-As per using the wiringPi libraries, you must have superuser privileges so running any python program using wiringPy must either be prefixed with `sudo` or somehow make /dev/mem available.
+As per using the wiringPi libraries, you must have superuser privileges so running any python program using wiringPi must either be prefixed with `sudo` or somehow make /dev/mem available.

-    sudo python ~/wiringPi/examples/test.py
+    sudo python ~/wiringPi/examples/test1.py

 TODO
 ----